Gilbert Fredette for Norway House Chief

 Gilbert's Story

-Gilbert shares on his Norway House roots.
+Gilbert Fredette shares insights on his Norway House roots.

 Norway House and John Howard Society MOU

-Gilbert was featured on APTN when Norway House Cree Nation signed a memorandum of understanding with John Howard Society of Winnipeg.
+Gilbert Fredette was featured on APTN when Norway House Cree Nation signed a memorandum of understanding with John Howard Society of Winnipeg.

 Gilbert's Work with Siloam Mission